-Credits: Credits 1-3 Prerequisites: Prerequisites Permission of instructor and department chair
+Credits 1-3 Prerequisites Permission of instructor and department chair

-BUA 496: Internships in Business Administration
+BUA 496 : Internships in Business Administration

 Students work part or full time in business and industry applying the concepts that they have learned in the classroom.
 Students become familiar with how the basic managerial functions are applied in a business or industrial setting.
 Limited to majors in the department, subject to Internship regulations and restrictions.
 Students must be junior or senior status.

-Credits: Credits 1-3
+Credits 1-3 Prerequisites

-Prerequisites: Prerequisites Permission of instructor and department chair
+Permission of instructor and department chair

-BUA 499: Senior Essay
+BUA 499 : Senior Essay

 Students design, implement and report on an approved research project.
 Subject to Senior Essay regulations and restrictions.
-Credits: Credits 1-3 e-Sports is one of the fastest growing industries, attracting 450 million viewers and generating over \$1bn in revenue in 2020.
+Credits 1-3 Prerequisites Permission of instructor, department chair, and Senior standing e-Sports is one of the fastest growing industries, attracting 450 million viewers and generating over \$1bn in revenue in 2020.
 This course will introduce you to the history of competitive gaming and will explore its ecosystem.
 You will learn to navigate Esports leagues, teams, players, publishers, tournament operators, media and affiliate organizations.
 Furthermore, you'll get firsthand experience in analyzing the space.